What demographic questions should you ask in surveys?

 When to ask employees to self-report

 If you don’t have access to demographics through another source, you can simply ask employees to provide that information in the survey itself.
-This approach has the advantage of collecting exactly the data you need, which might not have otherwise been captured at another point in time.
+This approach can collect precisely the data you need, which might not have been captured at another point in time.

 Before including self-report demographics, consider the following questions: